dgroomes/vanilla-kafka/README.md

 ### `utility-scripts/`

-Utility Bash scripts for starting and stopping Kafka and Zookeeper.
+Utility Bash scripts for starting and stopping Kafka.

 See the README in [utility-scripts/](utility-scripts/).